 She was predeceased by her husband, Thomas Nilan, of 63 years, and her dearest son Kevin, her parents( Albert&Elsie), her brothers, Frankie and George, sisters, Phyllis and Elsie.
 She was the mother of Eileen Streiter (Edward), Thomas Nilan, Jr. (Kathleen), John Nilan (Kathy), Kevin Nilan, Jeanne Michalov (Daniel), Mary Degnan (Timothy), Peter Nilan (Joan), and Joseph Nilan (Pamela).
 She had 16 grandchildren and 9 great grandchildren.
 She is also survived by her sister, Eileen Newton, sister-in-law, Marie Vincent, and many nieces and nephews in England.

 In memory of Doreen, donations can be made to St. Cassian Church, 187 Bellevue Ave., Upper Montclair, NJ 07043.
 A memorial mass will be offered at Saint Cassian Church at a future date.

-To plant a tree in memory of Doreen Nilan, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Doreen Nilan, please visit our Tree Store